What is Post Traumatic Stress Disorder (PTSD)?

 How does PTSD feel?

 PTSD can come on suddenly, and flashbacks can often be vivid.
 People often feel like they’ve been taken back to the exact moment they experienced the trauma.
-Because these feelings are so intense and real, people often experience physical symptoms too, like swearing, pain or nausea.
+Because these feelings are so intense and real, people often experience physical symptoms too, like sweating, pain or nausea.

 PTSD can feel isolating and make it difficult to reach out for support.
 It can feel as if no one understands how you feel, but you’re not alone.
 Altogether, it is estimated that around 2 million people in the UK have experienced PTSD.